apache/doris/docs/en/administrator-guide/operation/monitor-alert.md

 7. Configure Grafana

 	For the first landing, you need to set up the data source according to the prompt.
-Our data source here is Proetheus, which was configured in the previous step.
+Our data source here is Prometheus, which was configured in the previous step.

 	The Setting page of the data source configuration is described as follows: